-At Coast Optometry, we work very closely with this age group to help ensure success in the school years.
+At Total Vision Huntington Beach, we work very closely with this age group to help ensure success in the school years.
 Untreated vision issues in this age group can share the same symptoms as Attention Deficit Hyperactivity Disorder (ADHD).

 Our comprehensive eye exams help avoid misdiagnosis, which could help reduce stress and fatigue for your child.
 Undiagnosed vision issues can significantly affect your student’s love of learning.

 Our children need genuine compassion and care from experienced optometrists.
 Let us join your healthcare team, and together we can help our smallest scholars achieve healthy vision!